withastro/starlight/.changeset/clever-cameras-burn.md

 "@astrojs/starlight": minor
 ---

-Update sidebar styles: support nested groups and top-level links
+Updated sidebar styles.
+Sidebars now support top-level links and groups are styled with a subtle border and indentation to improve comprehension of nesting.